 News MulchFest lets you get rid of your Christmas tree for free Witness the magic of mulching at parks across the city – and even walk away with a bag of chips to feed your garden.
 Recycle your Christmas tree at Mulchfest in New York City.
 Above, NYC Parks Commissioner Mitchell Silver mulches a tree during a preview of the event on Jan.
 5, 2017.
 Photo Credit: Corey Sipkin By Lisa L. Colangelo email@example.com @lisalcolangelo Updated January 2, 2018 5:04 PM Print Share fbShare Tweet gShare Email Every holiday tree can be a giving tree, thanks to the city’s MulchFest program.
 New Yorkers can drop off their trees (sans tinsel, lights and decorations) at locations around the five boroughs this week where they will find a second life as mulch for city parks.
 The program was started in 1996, the result of a search for an environmentally friendly way to dispose of the scores of trees purchased during the holiday season.
-Last year, 26,119 trees were recycled. recommended reading What's the right way to recycle in NYC?
-Ever wondered if you can recycle bubble wrap?
-Or where to recycle batteries?
+Last year, 26,119 trees were recycled.
 “Instead of throwing your tree away this year, help make our city greener by recycling it at MulchFest,” said city Parks Commissioner Mitchell Silver.
 “MulchFest is a wonderful opportunity to reduce waste, improve our parks and gardens, and to get kids in the habit of year-round green living.”
 From Jan.
 6 to 7, people can witness the magic of mulching 10 a.m. to 2 p.m. at parks across the city — and even walk away with a bag of chips to feed their own gardens.
 At Central Park, people can drop off their trees at West 65th Street and East 106th Street.
 Chipping will take place at West 81st Street.
 Those who just want to drop off the trees can do so all week.
 The Sanitation Department will also pick up trees to be recycled during curbside collection through Jan.
 13 — just make sure all ornaments have been removed.
 Last year sanitation workers picked up more than 242,000 trees.
 Sanitation will also pick up plastic and metal artificial trees left at the curb.
 For a list of drop off sites, MulchFest locations and other information call 311 or go to nyc.gov/parks.
 Some of the MulchFest chipping sites:Central Park, West 81st Street and Central Park West, at the bridle pathRiverside Park, West 83rd Street and Riverside Drive Stuyvesant Town, 20th Street at 20th Street Loop east of First AvenueTompkins Square Park, East Ninth Street between Avenue A and Avenue BFort Greene Park, Washington Park and Myrtle AvenueProspect Park, Park circle at Parkside AvenueMcCarren Park, Lorimer Street and Driggs Avenue Astoria Park, 19th Street and Hoyt AvenueForest Park, Forest Park Drive and Woodhaven BoulevardBrookville Park, Triangle of Brookville Boulevard, Caney Road and 144th Avenue By Lisa L. Colangelo firstname.lastname@example.org @lisalcolangelo Lisa joined amNewYork as a staff writer in 2017.
 She previously worked at the New York Daily News and the Asbury Park Press covering politics, government and general assignment.
 Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
 Here’s why.